Asfa-Asfialana/portofolio-Asfa-Asfialana/README.md

 | Cultural/Generational Barrier | Resistance to adopting unfamiliar technology              |
 | Educational Gaps              | Lack of digital skills from school level                  |
 ---
+In my opinion, there are 4 important things that must be possessed, namely digital skills, digital culture, digital ethics, and digital security.
+This is aimed at a bright and smart future.